Dreamworld (band)

-Dreamworld was a Swedish Eurodance group consisting of Bella Morel, Fredrik Lenander and Lars Erlandsson.
+Dreamworld were a Swedish Eurodance group consisting of Bella Morel, Fredrik Lenander and Lars Erlandsson.
 The band were based in Malmö.
 The voice of Dreamworld was the female vocalist Bella Morel.
-She also took part to the lyrics writing.
+She was also involved in writing lyrics.
 All their CDs were released under the label RAIR (Air Chrysalis).

 Biography

-Dreamworld is best known for their 1995 released club single "Movin' Up" which was their first single.
-It was rather successful, and a UK Remixes CD followed.
-Movin' Up was a popular club hit in Europe and it reached #12 on the Australian ARIA Chart later in its release year.
-It is featured on many compilations and the single sold gold in Australia.
-The song also gained success among dance clubs in North America peaking at #30 on the US Dance chart in March 1996.
-It has since been covered by Dannii Minogue (for her "Girl" album) and Mexican artist Paulina Rubio (as "Despiertate" on her "Planeta Paulina" album).
+Dreamworld are best known for their 1995 debut single "Movin' Up”.
+The song was a pop hit in both Sweden and Australia, where the single was certified gold.
+“Movin' Up” was also a club hit in Europe and the USA, where it peaked at number 30 on the dance chart.
+It has since been covered by Dannii Minogue (for her "Girl" album) and by Mexican artist Paulina Rubio (as "Despiertate" on her "Planeta Paulina" album).

-In October 1995 came their second single which is entitled "Unreal".
+In October 1995 came their second single "Unreal".
 The music video for the single was directed by Patric Ullaeus.
 A remix CD entitled "The Unreal Remixes" was released later.
 Their only album, Heaven Sent, was released in 1996.
-Their two last singles "Everytime I Fall (For Your Eyes)" and "Holdin' On" were more confidential.
+Their two last singles "Everytime I Fall (For Your Eyes)" and "Holdin' On" were less successful.

-In 1997, they decided to stop the band project and they created their own production team, Dreamworld Productions.
+In 1997, the group decided to stop the band project and they created their own production team, Dreamworld Productions.
 A*Teens, Supernatural, Lucy Street, Dannii Minogue, Mirah, Infernal, Carina, Paulina Rubio and Jeans were some of the artists that recorded songs written by Dreamworld Productions.
 They have produced or made remixes for Cartoons, Tiggy, and Los Umbrellos as well.